AustinmJoseph/ostiket-prereqs/README.md

 <h2> Virtual Machine set up </h2>

-First ope azure and navigate to virtual machines, create a virtual machine, name the resouce group what you like, chose what region you like and make sure it is imaging `Windows 10 Pro` and you are using a good size i reccomend 2vcpus or higher. then create a user name and password I used labuser and Cyberlab123! as mine.
-Once your virtual machine is up  go to its home screen and locate the public ip address, then log into it with Remote desktop(RDP).
+1. Open Azure and navigate to Virtual Machines.
+	2. Click Create a Virtual Machine.
+	3. Choose or create a Resource Group (name it as you prefer).
+	4. Select your desired Region.
+	5. Under Image, choose Windows 10 Pro.
+	6. Select an appropriate size—I recommend at least 2 vCPUs for better performance.
+	7. Create a Username and Password (e.g., labuser and Cyberlab123!).
+	8. Complete the remaining settings as needed, then click Create to deploy the virtual machine.
+	9. Once the VM is up and running, navigate to its home screen and locate the Public IP Address.
+	10. Use Remote Desktop (RDP) to connect to the virtual machine using the public IP, along with the username and password you created.

 ---